zerolawtech/ZAP-Tech/docs/papers & research/ZAP Whitepaper.md

     <li>Custodian contracts (i.e., instances of OwnedCustodian.sol or iBaseCustodian.sol) must be associated to the OrgCode in order to send or receive OrgShares, and the OrgCode is also where any applicable restrictions will be set on a custodian contract</li>
 </ul>

 The OrgCode is administered by a standard multi-sig permissioning scheme inherited from[ MultiSig.sol](https://sft-protocol.readthedocs.io/en/latest/multisig.html#multisig).
 The owner(s) of the OrgCode (one or more Ethereum addresses declared as owners in the OrgCode constructor) may access any administrative function of the OrgCode.
 Owners may also delegate administrative function access to one or more additional authorities (one or more Ethereum addresses declared as authorities through the .addAuthority method).
 Authorities are approved by owners on an administrative-function-by-administrative-function basis via the function _signatures parameter of .addAuthority; such _signatures may include any administrative function other than the .addAuthority method itself, which can only be called by owners.
 Both owner and authority rights to can be tied to a multisig threshold via the _threshold parameter.
 Authority permissioning may additionally be time-limited via the _approvedUntil parameter.
 The parameters for existing owners and authorities can be modified later via various specialized methods.
-The same permissioning scheme can be extended to the other smart contracts to which the OrgCode is connected.
+The same permissioning scheme can be extended to the Org's custom modules (see Section 5 below).

-As an example of multisig permissioning in action, an Org that is a corporation could configure each issuance of an OrgShare token to be authorized by two addresses respectively controlled by the President and Secretary of the corporation.
+This scheme is very powerful and flexible, accomodating a wide array of potential use cases and compliance techniques.
+For example, an Org that is a corporation could configure each issuance of an OrgShare token to be authorized by two addresses respectively controlled by the President and Secretary of the corporation.
 This would mirror the two-officer signature requirement for stock certificates imposed by most states’ corporation statutes.

 <h2>3.
 The Shares Component & IDVerifier Component</h2>